mattiasflodin/reckless/doc/performance.md

-In the [benchmark made by the spdlog author](https://github.com/gabime/spdlog/blob/06e0b0387a27a6e77005adac87f235e744caeb87/bench/spdlog-async.cpp), the asynchronous queue at least 50 MiB in size, in order to fit all log messages without having to flush.
+In the [benchmark made by the spdlog author](https://github.com/gabime/spdlog/blob/06e0b0387a27a6e77005adac87f235e744caeb87/bench/spdlog-async.cpp), the asynchronous queue is at least 50 MiB in size, in order to fit all log messages without having to flush.
 The measurement does not include log setup and teardown.
 In other words, it only measures time for pushing log entries on the asynchronous queue and not the time for flushing all those messages to